 - Build fires.

-- Use portable radios or sound reproduction devices.
+- Use portable radios or sound reproductive devices.

-- Engage in recreational sports, including skating, ball playing, and cycling.
+- Engage in recreational sports or bring sporting equipment, including skating, ball playing and cycling.

 - Play, sunbathe, or bring blankets onto the Garden’s lawns.

-- Throw rice, confetti, birdseed or bring balloons.
+- Throw rice, confetti, birdseed, flowers or bring balloons.

 Garden facilities can be rented for weddings and parties.
 Get more information on event planning.